orangci/notes/src/moderation-guide.md

 +++
-title="A Guide to Moderation"
-desc="My thoughts on how moderation in the modern-day internet should look like." date="25.05.2025"
+title = "A Guide to Moderation" desc = "My thoughts on how moderation in the modern-day internet should look like." date = "2025-05-25"
 +++

 This post was originally a part of [this one](https://orangc.net/n/internet-etiquette).
 I cut it out from there as it covers a different topic.
 You can still consider this a part two to that post, however.